-- Students are required to have an overall GPA of 2.5 on a 4.0 scale for enrollment in the Clinical Nursing - Students are required to make a grade of C or better in each nursing course. - Students may repeat only one 3300-4400 level nursing course required in the BSN clinical nursing sequence (with the exception of NSG 3315, Pathophysiology): therefore, a second D or F in any 3300-4400 level nursing course (with the exception of NSG 3315 Pathophysiology) will result in automatic dismissal from the program. - Students who are planning to apply, or have applied but have not yet begun, the BSN Clinical Nursing Sequence may repeat only one 3300-4400 level nursing course from the required courses in the clinical nursing sequence; thereafter, a D or F in a 3300-4400 level nursing course will automatically disqualify the student from entering the BSN Clinical Nursing Sequence. - Students who drop or fail a theory or clinical course with a co-requisite component must drop the co-requisite - Satisfactory performance on an exit exam is required for graduation.
-(Note: Exit exam is not required for students in the RN-BSN/MSN track.) f. - g.
-Students must graduate within 150% of program completion time (7 semesters to be completed in no more than 3 1/2 years) from date of admission to the clinical nursing sequence to date of graduation from BSN program.
+- a.
+Students are required to have an overall GPA of 2.5 on a 4.0 scale for enrollment in the Clinical Nursing Sequence. - b.
+Students are required to make a grade of C or better in each nursing course. - c.
+Students may repeat only one 3300-4400 level nursing course required in the BSN clinical nursing sequence (with the exception of NSG 3315, Pathophysiology): therefore, a second D or F in any 3300-4400 level nursing course (with the exception of NSG 3315 Pathophysiology) will result in automatic dismissal from the program. - d.
+Students who are planning to apply, or have applied, but have not yet begun, the BSN Clinical Nursing Sequence, may repeat only one 3300-4400 level nursing course from the required courses in the clinical nursing sequence; thereafter, a D or F in a 3300-4400 level

+- nursing course will automatically disqualify the student from entering the BSN Clinical Nursing Sequence. - Students who drop or fail a theory or clinical course with a co-requisite component must drop the co-requisite course. - Satisfactory performance on an exit exam is required for completion of NSG 4417 Professional Nursing Seminar.
+(Note: Exit exam is not required for students in the RN Mobility track.) f. - Students must graduate within 150% of program completion time (7 semesters to be completed in no more than 3 1/2 years) from date of admission to the clinical nursing sequence to date of graduation from BSN program.